MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/create-azure-vm-with-wac.md

 ## Requirements

-Using "Create a new Azure VM" requires that you have:
+Creating a new Azure VM from within Windows Admin Center requires that you have:

 - An [Azure subscription](https://azure.microsoft.com).
 - A [Windows Admin Center gateway registered with Azure](https://docs.microsoft.com/windows-server/manage/windows-admin-center/azure/azure-integration)